aniasobo/tech-test-bank/README.md

 Bank - single class
-Basic functionality - Bank is launched in an empty state, prints out an empty dated statement
+Basic functionality - Bank is launched in an empty state, prints out an empty dated statement Creating a Date helper to use in both tests and code Test for the date helper